 \subsection{Maximization}

 In the case of the Renaissance dichotomy, Theorem~\ref{max} allows us to obtain the following table of maximum values, without the restrictions of conditions 1 and 2 of contrapuntal symmetry, and their corresponding symmetries.
-We do not include the value $d=0$ since in that case the maximum is not useful, because the identity does not satisfy the condition 1.
+We do not include the value $d=0$, whose maximum is not useful because the identity does not satisfy the condition 1.
 After the table we justify the results.